Marty Balin: Jefferson Airplane

 Balin was the primary founder of Jefferson Airplane, which he "launched" from a restaurant-turned-club he created and named The Matrix, and was also one of its lead vocalists and songwriters from 1965 to 1971.
-Balin was one of four Jewish members of the band, including bass player Jack Casady, drummer Spencer Dryden and guitarist Jorma Kaukonen.
 In the group's 1966–1971 iteration, Balin served as co-lead vocalist alongside Grace Slick.
-Balin's songwriting output diminished after Surrealistic Pillow (1967) as Slick, Paul Kantner and Kaukonen matured as songwriters, a process compounded by personality clashes.
+Balin's songwriting output diminished after Surrealistic Pillow (1967) as Slick, Paul Kantner and Jorma Kaukonen matured as songwriters, a process compounded by personality clashes.
 Balin's most enduring songwriting contributions were often imbued with a romantic, pop-oriented lilt that was atypical of the band's characteristic forays into psychedelic rock.
 Among Balin's most notable songs were "Comin' Back to Me" (a folk rock ballad later covered by Ritchie Havens and Rickie Lee Jones), "Today" (a collaboration with Kantner initially written on spec for Tony Bennett that was prominently covered by Tom Scott) and again with Kantner, the topical 1969 top-100 hit "Volunteers".
 Although uncharacteristic of his oeuvre, the uptempo "3/5 of a Mile in 10 Seconds" and "Plastic Fantastic Lover" (both written for Surrealistic Pillow) remained integral components of the Airplane's live set throughout the late 1960s.

 Balin played with Jefferson Airplane at the Monterey Pop Festival in 1967 and at the Woodstock Festival in 1969.